kyungjae-lee/engineers-notebook/embedded-systems/gpio-control-leds.md

 1. **Identify the GPIO port (a peripheral) used to connect the LED**
    - e.g., GPIOD (to turn on LED4 - PD12; Port D Pin 12)
+   - GIPO peripheral has a set of registers which are used to control pin's mode, state and other functionalities.
+You can access the registers of this peripheral using memory addresses.
+Each register has its own address (peripheral registers are "memory-mapped").

+     Peripherals (e.g., GPIOA, I2C, Timers, ADC, etc.) are controlled by their own set of registers, and a register is addressed by its unique address (i.e., processor addressable address).
    - Consult the schematic of the board

 2. **Identify the GPIO pin where the LED is connected**